Anylee2142/sjsu-portfolio/cmpe273-EntDev/lab1/README.md

 2. Without Cookie
     - if Non existing, then route to 404
     - if existing other than restaurant list, user login, and sign up, then route to userLoging
+        - Make sure that router "/" should be always with `exact path`, otherwise non existing routed path will be routed to "/"